 BiBTeX database and LaTeX macros of Pierre L'Ecuyer

-Along the years, with the help of other people,
+Along the years, with the help of several people,

-I have collected a BiBTeX database of references related to my research.
+I built a BiBTeX database of references related to my research.

 These references are partitioned (sometimes a bit arbitrarily) in the